 We have no statutory duty to, and don’t, provide copies of planning decisions.
 You can view these on the Online Planning Register.
 Planning documents are protected by copyright, so can only be printed.
 If you can’t print the documents, you may be able to get printed copies at your local library for a charge.

-If the Decision Notice is before 2007, you can request to view the planning file in person by completing the planning register inspection form (PDF).
+If the Decision Notice is before 1997, you can request to view the planning record in person.
 We are unable to make copies of any documents on file.
 However, you may take notes of the contents.

 We also have a scan on demand service available for archive files recorded between 1997 and 2007.